gokceuludogan/CmpE150-Python/week03/README.md

 ## Question 9 - Second Largest

-Write a program that will take integers as inputs until the user enters 0.
+Write a program that will take nonnegative integers as inputs until the user enters 0.
 Then prints the difference between of largest two numbers among given inputs.

 |  INPUT  |  OUTPUT |
 |:-------:|:-------:|